-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

 Verrall recommended the contact tracing system should be ramped up so it had the capacity to cope with 1000 new cases every day.

-The Ministry of Health has now told Stuff it has capacity to chase up contacts of 185 people and make 10,000 calls each day.
+The ministry has now told Stuff it has capacity to chase up contacts of 185 people and make 10,000 calls each day.

 READ MORE